DoTheEvo/powershell-wimlib-backup/README.md

 - windows user `wimlib_backup_user` is created, it provides some benefits
 - in config file you can set email and receive info after each backup
+- in config file you can set up automatic deletion of old backups
 - you can set many different backup tasks by re-running `C:\ProgramData\wimlib_backup\WIMLIB_BACKUP_DEPLOY.BAT`

 #### files explained